kojidv/kojidv/README.md

 ### 2022 Goals:
 - Be more active on GitHub with contributions
-- learn enough about web development to earn some money
+- Learn the basics of JavaScript and then some
--
+- Make some money through web development

 ### Languages and Tools: